(360) 709-4600 workforce@wtb.wa.gov

 Licensed Practical Nurse Registered Apprenticeship Program

-Planning for the LPN Registered Apprenticeship Program began in 2021.
-The program – a collaborative effort between the Workforce Board, the Washington State Board of Nursing (WABON), and the Department of Labor and Industries (LNI) – has made significant progress in the last year, and we aim to launch the apprenticeship program in Fall 2024.
-In addition to the three state agencies, three employers (Pennant, Hyatt Family Facilities – Landmark Care & Rehabilitation, and Brookdale) and two community colleges (Edmonds College and Yakima Valley College) have committed significant time and resources to this project.
+Planning for the LPN Registered Apprenticeship Program began in 2021 with the Nursing Commission (now, Washington Board of Nursing (WABON)) laid the foundation for the innovative program that is the first of its kind in the country.
+In 2022, the legislature mandated that the Workforce Board, the Washington State Board of Nursing (WABON), and the Department of Labor and Industries (LNI) collaborate to advance the work of WABON.
+In November of 2023, the Washington Healthcare Association (WHCA) was awarded a contract, after a competitive bidding process, to sponsor the LPN Apprenticeship.
+WHCA now is the operation lead responsible for the day to day operations of the apprenticeship which is expected to produce its’ first cohort of apprentices in the Fall of 2024.
+Working in partnership with the three state agencies, three employers (Pennant, Hyatt Family Facilities – Landmark Care & Rehabilitation, and Brookdale) and two community colleges (Edmonds College and Yakima Valley College) have each committed significant time and resources to this project.

 Department of Veteran Affairs Apprenticeship

-Conversations are ongoing between the Washington Department of Veterans Affairs (DVA) and the Workforce Board regarding the development of an LPN Registered Apprenticeship Program within DVA’s four nursing home facilities.
-In January 2023, the Workforce Board entered discussions with DVA leadership to explore a pilot apprenticeship program in one of their facilities.
+An ongoing partnership between the Washington Department of Veterans Affairs (DVA) and the Workforce Board is facilitating the development of an LPN Registered Apprenticeship Program.
+Since January of 2023, the Workforce Board, WABON and L&I have contributed to the efforts of the WDVA to establish a pilot apprenticeship program in the first of their four facilities.

 Annual Report

 The Workforce Board is demonstrating its commitment to transparency by drafting annual reports to the Governor’s Office and the Legislature.
-These reports will detail our ongoing efforts, accomplishments, and next steps for our multiple projects.
+These reports detail the states’ ongoing efforts, accomplishments, and next steps for the multiple projects.
+You can find the 2023 report here.

 Contact the Workforce Board

 The importance of holding comprehensive discussions on the provision, quality, and funding of long-term care for disabled persons and older persons concerns not only the well-being of care recipients, but also of informal caregivers and families, and ultimately, the sustainability of government healthcare and social service systems.
-If you are interested in contributing to these efforts or would like more information, contact LTC Workforce Policy Manager Dr. Donald Smith at donald.smith@wtb.wa.gov.
+If you are interested in contributing to these efforts or would like more information, contact LTC Workforce Policy Manager Dr. Donald Smith at Donald.smith@wtb.wa.gov, or Michelle Pierce at michelle.pierce@wtb.wa.gov.

 New!
 2023 Long-Term Care Workforce Legislative Report